xyin-anl/Ptychi-Evolve/README.md

 Evaluation Modes:
 - Ground truth
-  - Metrics: RMSE/MAE/SSIM/PSNR on normalized phase images; warns and resizes GT if shapes mismatch
+  - Single-slice: RMSE/MAE/SSIM/PSNR on normalized phase images; warns and resizes GT if shapes mismatch
+  - Multislice: if a reconstructed layer stack is detected (`object_ph_layers/object_ph_layers_Niter*.tif[f]`) and a GT TIFF stack is provided, Ptychi‑Evolve computes per‑layer metrics (rmse/mae/ssim/psnr) and aggregates them (default `mean`) into top‑level values used for ranking/thresholds.
+Optional per‑layer arrays and stats (including `worst_k`) can be exposed to the LLM via `analysis.metrics_payload`.
 - Human
   - Interactive scoring (0–1 scale) and qualitative feedback; can abort evaluation
 - VLM (few‑shot)